oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     and non-dynamic changes will take effect on each pod once the pod restarts.

 {{% notice note %}}
-When updating a domain with non-dynamic MBean changes with `onNonDynamicUpdates=CommitUpdateOnly` (the default), the non-dynamic changes are not effective on a WebLogic pod until the pod is restarted.
+When updating a domain with non-dynamic MBean changes with `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges=CommitUpdateOnly` (the default), the non-dynamic changes are not effective on a WebLogic pod until the pod is restarted.
 However, if you scale up a cluster or otherwise start any new servers in the domain, then the new servers will start with the new non-dynamic changes and the domain will then be running in an inconsistent state until its older servers are restarted.
 {{% /notice %}}